Lea esta hoja informativa en español

 These two types of white blood cells are known as scavengers.
-They engulf (eat) foreign invaders, break them apart, and display pieces of the intruders—known as antigens (from antibody-generating) —on their surfaces.
-The body can then make antibodies to that specific intruder, which helps the body to get rid of that invader faster and remember it in the future.
+They engulf (eat) foreign invaders, break them apart, and display pieces of the germs—known as antigens (from antibody-generating) —on their surfaces.
+The body can then make antibodies to that specific germ, which helps it get rid of that invader faster and remember it in the future.
 These cells also produce chemical messengers (known as cytokines) that instruct other immune cells to go into action.

 Once antigens are processed and displayed on the surface of macrophages, they can be recognized by helper T cells (also known as CD4 cells).
-When CD4 cells "see" the antigens displayed, they get busy and put the word out to other immune system cells.
-In other words, these cells coordinate and direct the activity of other types of immune cells—such as killer T cells, B cells, and macrophages—calling them into action to fight the intruder.
+When CD4 cells "see" the antigens displayed, they coordinate and direct the activity of other types of immune cells—such as killer T cells, B cells, and macrophages—calling them into action to fight the intruder.
 CD4 cells produce many different cytokines in order to communicate effectively with other immune system cells.

-Killer T cells directly attack and destroy cells infected by viruses as well as abnormal cells that may become cancerous.
+Killer T cells (also known as cytotoxic T cells) directly attack and destroy cells infected by viruses as well as abnormal cells that may become cancerous.
 Suppressor T cells call off the immune system attack once the invader is conquered.
 This is to make sure the killer T cells stop killing once their job is done.
 Both killer T cells and suppressor T cells are also known as CD8 cells.